JimmyDeJesus/Code-A-Responsive-Design-Website-001/README.md

     .added <a class="burger-nav"></a> to top of HTML to help manipulate the burger window .added a burger image png file from online
     .added and adjusted the style.css with drop down window styles

+002.017 | Responsive Images & Polyfills | Assignment 007
+    -added source code for images in the html to show the viewport -added images ramen.jpg, sea-food-bowl.jpg to the images folder -removed the #main-banner code in style.css for better